Tbalta/Ada_Linux_Kernel_Module/readme.md

 gcc -c hello_ada.adb -o hello_ada.o
 gcc -c main.c -o main.o
 ```
-The compilation of hello_ada.adb will also generate a `hello_ada.ali` file that contains the Ada interface of the code.
-This file is needed to create the object file containing the initialization and finalization code.
+Compiling `hello_ada.adb` also creates a `hello_ada.ali` file which contains the Ada interface of the code, it is also used to create the object file which contains the initialisation and finalisation code.

-To create the object file containing the initialization and finalization code we will use the `gnatbind` tools with the ali file generated earlier.
+The generation of the initialisation and finalisation code is done from the `.ali` file previously generated with the `gnatbind` tools.
 ```bash
 # Generate the init.adb file, -n is used to indicate that the entry point is not located in ada.
 gnatbind -n hello_ada.ali -o init.adb
 gcc -c init.adb -o init.o
 ```

-Then we just need to link all the object files together with the Ada runtime.
+To build the executable, we simply link all the objects together against the Ada library.
 ```bash
 gcc -o hello_ada main.o hello_ada.o init.o -lgnat
 ```